Wesnet Safety Net Australia Service

 Technology, when misused, can be a tool an abuser uses to exert control.
 It can occur in various forms, some of which are harassment, location tracking, monitoring and surveillance and limiting access to technology.
 It is a serious type of abuse that often co-occurs with other types of high-risk abuse, making it hard for women to access help.

 Our team of technology safety specialists regularly provide secondary consultation to practitioners in the sector in relation to their clients’ experiences of high-risk technology-facilitated abuse.
-We support women and their children through our network of over 320 domestic violence specialist services across Australia.
+We support women and their children through our network of over 280 domestic violence specialist services across Australia.
 Often practitioners and their clients who seek assistance for complex tech abuse by booking a technology safety specialist to join their caseworker appointments to provide additional expert advice to mitigate risks and assist survivors to implement safety strategies as part of safety planning and risk management.

 Our partners, sponsors and collaborators

-WESNET gratefully acknowledges the support and assistance from the following organisations in developing the work of Safety Net Australia, WESNET and its programs.
+Wesnet gratefully acknowledges the support and assistance from the following organisations in developing the work of Safety Net Australia, Wesnet and its programs.